Probabilistic Symmetry for Multi-Agent Dynamics: Experiments

 \subsection{Model Analysis}

-\textbf{Comparison with data augmentation and cannonicalization.} Data augmentation and cannonicalization are popular methods to implicitly exploit symmetry in trajectory data.
-In Table \ref{tab:aug-ablation} we compare PECCO to its non-equivariant counterparts with the addition of data augmentation and cannonicalization.
-Equivariance dramatically improves the prediction performance in all aspects, especially calibration.
+\paragraph{Comparison with data augmentation and cannonicalization.} Data augmentation and cannonicalization are popular methods to implicitly exploit symmetry in trajectory data.
+In Table 4 we compare PECCO to its nonequivariant counterparts with the addition of data augmentation and cannonicalization.
+Equivariance dramatically improves prediction performance in all aspects, especially calibration.

-\textbf{Dynamics Integration Ablation.} Dynamic integration (dyna) introduced in Section \ref{sec:dyn_inte} enforces the uncertainty to grow monotonically over time.
-As an ablative study, Table \ref{tab:dynamics-ablation} show that PECCO with dynamic integration has much better calibration compared to if without; for the Argoverse dataset, the improved calibration also informs better performance on minADE/FDE.
+\paragraph{Dynamics Integration Ablation.} Dynamic integration (dyna) introduced in Section \ref{sec:dyn_inte} enforces the uncertainty to grow monotonically over time.
+As an ablative study, Table 5 show that PECCO with dynamic integration has much better calibration compared to if without; for the Argoverse dataset, the improved calibration also informs better performance on minADE/FDE.

-\textbf{Comparison with Conformal Prediction.} Conformal prediction is an alternative uncertainty quantification method with theoretical guarantees.
-It does not impose any assumptions about the underlying distribution.
-We implemented two conformal prediction baselines based on \cite{2021conformal} (Appendix \ref{app:conformal}).
-We use half of the dataset for training and calibration respectively, and show performance in \autoref{tab:conformal}.
-Conformal methods achieve guaranteed $\geq 90\%$ coverage, but suffer in prediction accuracy due to less training data.
-The predicted regions are also much larger (higher MRS), which are less desirable in downstream tasks.
+\paragraph{Comparison with Conformal Prediction.} We compare to two conformal prediction baselines \citep{2021conformal} (Appendix \ref{app:conformal} for details) in Table 3.
+Conformal methods achieve guaranteed $\geq 90\%$ coverage, but suffer in prediction accuracy due to having to split training data for calibration.
+Since conformal prediction does not output a distribution, we use another proper scoring rule Mean Regional Score (2d extension of mean interval score in \cite{properscoring}, see Appendix B) as metric.
+The conformal regions are much larger (higher MRS), which is less desirable for downstream decision making tasks.